Skip to main content

 Emphasizes supervised agricultural experience programs, record keeping, and related FFA awards.
 Classroom management techniques, disciple, and liability issues are also discussed.

-Spring 2023: Dr. J.C.
-Bunch, AEC4224
+Spring 2025: Dr. J.C.
+Bunch & Dr. Debra Barry, AEC4224

 AEC 4228: Laboratory Practices in Teaching Agricultural Education